 Happy beautiful Michigan Monday Moanin to all of you.
 It is hard to believe that today is the final Monday of April 2017.
 For school districts in Michigan, April signals the beginning of the stretch drive to the end of the 2016-17 school year.
 For the past several years the focus of many April MMT’s were about the critical focus of finishing strong.
 Today’s blog is about a key ingredient of doing just that, the importance of being a good listener.
 During the final weeks of school there are many demands on all staff and students.
 From testing, final evaluation meetings, assessments, classroom interruptions, to end of the year celebrations , demands can turn into distractions.
 For all of us in education, these distractions can be unsettling and may cause a lack of patience and understanding as we deal with them and one another.
 Read more

 Happy April 2017 Monday Moanin to all of you.
 Hopefully you had a relaxing Holiday weekend with your family and friends.
 As I mentioned last week, April signals the beginning of the path to the end of the 2016-17 school year.
 This is the time of year of many year-end activities that simply put, are filled with lots of emotions and distractions.
 As a result, dealing with the complexities of this time of year can be challenging and some times paralyzing.
 Let’s simplify our leadership and enhance our effectiveness by focusing on MVP.
 Let’s break it down: Read more

-Happy second Monday Moanin of January 2017.
-Over the course of 2016, I tweeted many opinions and quotes from many of the stars of leadership and education.
-Below are listed my top tweets for 2016.
-Each of them had over 2500 impressions on Twitter.
-Consider using one of them to guide your work this week.
+Happy Monday Moanin of April 2017.
+Spring time is the signal that you are beginning the home stretch of the 2016-17 school year.
+During January through March, I tweeted many opinions and quotes from many of the stars of leadership and education.
+Below are listed my top ten tweets for that time period.
+Each of them had over 1500 impressions on Twitter.
+Consider using them to guide your work this week as you begin winding down and finishing strong.
 Read more